 Probiotic use in the developed world has exploded in recent years.
-Likely due to the growing body of new research that connects the health of your gut to the health of just about every other system in your body.
-Gut health may be the foundation to well-being.
+This is likely due to the growing body of new research that connects the health of your gut to the health of just about every other system in your body.
+In fact, gut health may be the foundation to well-being.

 But what about in the context of chronic fatigue syndrome or low energy levels?
 Can the health of your gut influence your daily energy?

 I’ve written at length about the strong correlation between the health of your gut and chronic fatigue syndrome.
 For those short on time, the key take away is that dysbiosis (overgrowth of bad bacteria and/or a lack of good bacteria) in your digestive tract could be connected to chronic fatigue syndrome.
 And those with CFS tended to have higher levels of bad bacteria and lower levels of good bacteria.
 (1, 2)

 With that in mind, it’s a pretty reasonable hypothesis to think that simply adding a probiotic supplement may help improve your fatigue.

 But what does the research say?
 Can probiotics improve the symptoms of CFS?

 If you haven’t heard of probiotics, allow me to give you a brief introduction.
 Probiotics are live microorganisms with health benefits.
 Microorganisms are tiny organisms that can only be seen under a microscope.
 In order for a product to be labeled as a probiotic, two factors must be present:

 - They are a live microorganism.

 - They must provide a health benefit.